dkdfirefly/adb/project_2/README.md

     Part 1:
     -------

-    The first section of the code specifies the fieldnames for different types of properties we wish to retrieve for a given query, with reference to the corresponding fields in the JSON results.
+    The first section of the code, as well as the mappings.txt file specifies the fieldnames for different types of properties we wish to retrieve for a given query, with reference to the corresponding fields in the JSON results.
 This specification has 3 sections.
     > First, we specify what categories we are going to look for (i.e. allowed results from within /type/object/type property).
     > Second, we specify for each of the above mentioned categories, what are the properties we want to show.
     > Third defines an ordered dictionary of subproperties of the properties defined in the previous step, which are compound in nature.